hdsu-bioquant/r4sc2024/day1/index.md

 ## Single Cell Sequencing

 Single cell sequencing (scRNA-Seq) technologies arise from bulk counterparts with the aim of refining gene expression profiles.
-Previous bulk Sequencing offered averaged quantifications of gene expression in samples.
+Previous bulk sequencing offered averaged quantifications of gene expression in samples.
 In some contexts, for example, when studying cell type specificity or the heterogeneity in tumours is important to dissect patterns in cell subpopulations.